gotd/td/README.md

 * Pluggable session storage
 * Vendored Telegram public keys that are kept up-to-date
 * Testing and fuzzing applied to improve durability
+* No runtime reflection overhead
+* Secure PRNG used for crypto

 ## Example